 However, the big distinguishing factor that gives the entrepreneur the edge is entrepreneurial spirit and all that this entails.

 When faced with a problem in business, entrepreneurs intuitively look for a solution; small business owners get someone else to solve it.
 When faced with a challenge, entrepreneurs naturally see an opportunity; small business owners, an obstacle.
 When entrepreneurs see opportunity, they automatically take initiative.
-Entrepreneurs persevere, pushing through difficult times, chewing on broken glass.
+Entrepreneurs persevere, pushing through difficult times, and chewing on broken glass.

 The fact that entrepreneurs tend to be less risk averse, open to exploring new options and more persevering when the going gets tough explains why they more often succeed in challenging situations.
 This is a serious impediment for those small business owners who lack the entrepreneurial spirit.

-Summing up her research paper on barriers and enablers for women entrepreneurs in South African townships, Director of Enterprise Development Academy at GIBS, Yogavelli Nambiar noted that there is a need to develop an entrepreneurial culture in communities.
+Summing up her research paper on barriers and enablers for women entrepreneurs in South African townships, the Director of Enterprise Development Academy at GIBS, Yogavelli Nambiar noted that there is a need to develop an entrepreneurial culture in communities.
 “Without assistance in psycho-social issues, all the skills in the world would be useless.”

 So which are you really, a small business owner or an entrepreneur?

 About the author: Rick Ed at age 60 sold his business to a younger and more energetic management team.
-He now educates entrepreneurs on strategic decision making and sales.
+He now educates entrepreneurs on strategic decision-making and sales.
 Rick is a business advisor at DoBetter.Business.